timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 ## Conclusion

-The evolution from local state to MVI is not a story about replacing a bad pattern with a good one.
+The evolution from local state to MVI is not a story about replacing a weak pattern with a stronger one.
+It is a story about boundaries becoming explicit when requirements make implicit ownership too expensive. _inroducing boundaries, scattered ownership_

-Local state was correct when the state was local.
-A single source of truth became useful when several UI elements depended on the same values.
+Local state was correct while the behavior had one owner.
+A single source of truth became useful when several visible values depended on the same inputs.
 Single-state UDF became useful when remote search introduced delayed results, loading, errors, and latest-wins cancellation.
 A Flow pipeline reduced the manual guards needed for the latest-wins rule.
-Pagination created coordination pressure, and actor/reducer MVI became useful as a stronger response when those ordering rules were too expensive to keep distributed.
+Pagination added ordering pressure, and actor/reducer MVI became useful only when those rules were too expensive to keep distributed (_sentence could be simplier_).

-That is the main lesson: for screen state management, UI architecture should be strongly shaped by coordination requirements.
+For a shared codebase, the practical lesson is not to use the same heavy architecture everywhere.
+It is to use a consistent baseline and a clear escalation path.
+A light contract can make screens familiar across developers, while stronger boundaries should appear only when named coordination problems make the baseline hard to update, debug, or explain.

-When there is no coordination problem, simple code is usually better.
-When coordination rules exist, they should be explicit.
-If those rules are scattered across handlers, or if the one coordination point also starts async work, validates results, and commits state, the screen needs clearer ownership.
+Architecture should remove more complexity than it adds.
+Simple screens should stay simple.
+Coordinated screens should make ownership explicit.